baliutkarsh2/multi_agent_qa/README.md

 > **Advanced Multi-Agent System for Automated Android UI Testing and Quality Assurance**

-A sophisticated, production-ready framework that leverages Large Language Models (LLMs) to orchestrate multiple AI agents for automated Android application testing, UI interaction, and quality assurance.
+A sophisticated framework that leverages Large Language Models (LLMs) to orchestrate multiple AI agents for automated Android application testing, UI interaction, and quality assurance.
 This system implements a hierarchical planning architecture with specialized agents for planning, execution, verification, and supervision.

 ## 📋 Table of Contents